honglu2875/fmlang_env/README.md

 ```

 ## What it does
-It starts with empty string.
+It starts with an empty string.
 Each action is either
-- insert a character which is either a digit or one or `"()+-*/"`, aiming to form an arithmetic expression,
+- inserting a character which is either a digit or one or `"()+-*/"`, aiming to form an arithmetic expression,
-- or delete the previous character
+- or deleting the previous character.

 When env is initialized, one can set the max length of an expression `max_len`.
 Every time the env is reset, there is a hidden target number.